Introduction

 ->find("SELECT some_column FROM `YOUR_TABLE_NAME` WHERE id = ?id?");

-This code above retrieves data from a table named "YOUR_TABLE_NAME", using the query passed as argument to method find()
+This code above retrieves data from a table named "YOUR_TABLE_NAME", using the query passed as argument to method find() and stores the retrieved data as an array

-.
-Furthermore, it replaces the "?id?" in the query string with the value in $someValue
+into variable $results.
+Furthermore, it replaces the "?id?" in the query string with the value in $someValue variable.
+Note that the text between

-the "??" is the same string passed as argument to filter()
+the "??" is the same string passed as argument to filter() method.

 Let me show you an example: